MentorAPM/react-structured-query/README.md

 *Note:* Boolean data type has a default list of `['True', 'False']`.
 This can be overrode by passing in your own options object.

-* optionObjs ( *[object]* )

-A list of options that will generate if the value is supposed to be an enumerable list.
-This one will take objects that must have an id and name field in them.
-Structured query will generate a list based on the name field.
-Used with enumoptions data type.

-*Note:* If an options object passes both an options and optionObjs prop, only the options prop will be used and optionObjs prop will be ignored.

 #### props.stringOperations

 Operations on string and email data types.
 Defaults: